originalfoo/Glyph/README.md

 The reference.htm and associated .css were automatically created by Fontastic, and subsequently edited by me.
 As far as I can tell, those files are MIT licensed, although the Fontastic app doesn't specifically state that in the files themselves.

+## Contributing

+Yes please!
+In particular I could use some help with:

+* general testing, feedback, improvements
+* merging glyphs in to vanilla fonts
+* easier way to maintain the locale dictionary (maybe by parsing the reference.htm to autogenerate the dictionary?)
+* custom Factorio-related glyphs in SVG format can be added to the font

+Ping me via the issue tracker if you want to discuss, or just send pull requests :)

 ## Future plans

 * Move all glyphs to [private unicode space](https://en.wikipedia.org/wiki/Private_Use_Areas) (`U+E000`–`U+F8FF`)